gregorybesson/ai-isolation-game/heuristic_analysis.md

 Playing Matches:
 ----------
-  Match 1: ID_Improved vs   Random    	Result: 18 to 2
+  Match 1: ID_Improved vs   Random    	Result: 81 to 19
+tournament.py:100: UserWarning: One or more agents lost a match this round due to timeout.
+The get_move() function must return before time_left() reaches 0 ms. You will need to leave some time for the function to return, and may need to increase this margin to avoid timeouts during  tournament play. warnings.warn(TIMEOUT_WARNING)
-  Match 2: ID_Improved vs   MM_Null   	Result: 16 to 4
+  Match 2: ID_Improved vs   MM_Null   	Result: 75 to 25
-  Match 3: ID_Improved vs   MM_Open   	Result: 11 to 9
+  Match 3: ID_Improved vs   MM_Open   	Result: 64 to 36
-  Match 4: ID_Improved vs MM_Improved 	Result: 10 to 10
+  Match 4: ID_Improved vs MM_Improved 	Result: 59 to 41
-  Match 5: ID_Improved vs   AB_Null   	Result: 16 to 4
+  Match 5: ID_Improved vs   AB_Null   	Result: 76 to 24
-  Match 6: ID_Improved vs   AB_Open   	Result: 15 to 5
+  Match 6: ID_Improved vs   AB_Open   	Result: 65 to 35
-  Match 7: ID_Improved vs AB_Improved 	Result: 12 to 8
+  Match 7: ID_Improved vs AB_Improved 	Result: 71 to 29

 Results:
 ----------
-ID_Improved         70.00%
+ID_Improved         70.14%

 *************************
    Evaluating: Student